a-shine/pm-for-startups/deck2.md

 Notes:

 - The core premise behind Lean is to eliminate waste
+- Toyota identifies three types of waste
   - Muri (overburden) - machines and people can not work beyond their capacity
   - Muda (wastefulness) - activities that do not add value
-- Mura (unevenness) - e.g. having to crunch just before a deadline to meet the deadline
+  - Mura (unevenness) - e.g. having to crunch just before a deadline to meet the deadline (leads to a loss in quality)

 --

-#### Toyota Eliminating waste

-1. Transport in excess of what is required
-2. Inventory in excess of what is required
-3. Motion between processes
-4. Waiting got processes to finish or people/machines that are unavailable
-5. Over processing beyond what is required
-6. Overproduction ahead of demand
-7. Defects and parsing poor quality down the supply chain
-8. Skills not seeking expertise and creativity

---

 #### Lean house

 ![Diagram of the Lean house.](./assets/imgs/Screenshot%20from%202023-06-20%2008-08-29.png)

+Notes:

+- What is the Lean house?
+A visualization of the principles of Lean
+  - As the base you have Heijunka and Kaizen
+  - Then you have the two pillars of JiT and Jidoka
+  - Supporting the goal of quality, low cost and shortest lead time

 --